gciruelos/gciruelos.com/posts/2016-07-26-what-is-the-roundest-country.markdown

 * If \\(C\\) is a circle, then taking \\(D(x,r) = C\\) maximizes the formula, so \\(roundness(C) = 1\\).
 * If \\(roundness(C) = 1\\), then \\(C\\) is a circle, because it overlaps completely with \\(D(x,r)\\), for some \\(x\\) and \\(r\\).

 Let's see the results and then we will see the code I used to get them.
+You can scroll to see all the results, and sort by any column you like.

 <style>